 I am very careful to keep my identity hidden, and by extension, those I write about.

-Perhaps blog lightning really did strike, and one of my readers is a friend of Harper’s, recognized him and informed him.
+Perhaps blog lightning really did strike, and one of my readers is a friend of Gregory’s, recognized him and informed him.
 The simplest answer is often the right one.

 But it has me very concerned, nonetheless.
 I am still ruminating on the comments left by Cheri about how my blog organization tells a story about me that isn’t quite accurate.
 I am not a man-devouring cold-hearted heathen, checking men off my list one by one.
 To a new reader, it might appear that way.